clayoster/ddns-cloudflare/README.md

 # ddns-cloudflare

-A self-hosted DDNS service for receiving public IP updates from a router or other local source and updating a DNS record in Cloudflare.
+This is a self-hosted DDNS service for receiving public IP updates from a router or other local source and updating a DNS record in Cloudflare.

 The primary purposes for building yet another DDNS tool for updating Cloudflare records:
 - Many other solutions depend upon using a `Global` API token which is unacceptable for this singular purpose.
 This solution allows the use of a API token scoped with privileges to edit a single DNS zone.